sanscrid6/react-app-deploy/README.md

 # react-app-deploy
-simple react deploy with docker-compose and nginx
+simple react deploy with docker-compose and nginx without ssl
+\